Breast Reduction at CREO Clinic

 Physical Symptoms of Large Breasts

 Large breasts are not always purely an aesthetic concern for patients.
-In many cases, breasts that are disproportionately larger and heavier for a woman’s frame can give rise to a range of physical symptoms such as:
+In many cases, breasts that are disproportionately larger and heavier for a woman’s frame can give rise to a range of physical symptoms.
+If you have any of the following, these could be signs you need a breast reduction:

-- Pain in the breasts, neck, shoulders, and back.
+- Pain in the back, breasts, neck, and shoulders.

 - Numbness in the breasts that sometimes extends to the arms, hands, and fingers as a result of excess weight and poor posture.